Cynosure-North/Debsoc-Website/content/resources/trainee-process-faq.md

 title: Trainee Process FAQ
 cover_image: /uploads/f05.png
 publishDate: 2023-11-09 +13
-excerpt: Becoming a judge can be a difficult and confusing process.
+summary: Becoming a judge can be a difficult and confusing process.
 With this information you’ll be prepared to accredit.
 ---
 **Who is accrediting me?**